G-E8LRLKZTW2 G-RCC43XWYK4

 Servicing frequency is dependent on the applicable country or local codes/ regulations that are in affect for that specific region where the SRD is in use.
 The work environment, the type of work being performed, and the frequency of use are some of the factors that will determine how often the SRD should be serviced.
 The following frequency information should be viewed as minimum requirements.

-Please note that devices certified under standard CSA Z259.2.2- 98 must be serviced and maintained to this schedule.
-Do not use the service schedule from CSA Z259.2.2- 17.
+Please note that devices certified under standard CSA Z259.2.2- 98 must be serviced and maintained using a different schedule than CSA Z259.2.2- 17.

 Reference Standards CSA Z259.2.2-98